wechain/Lardons/README.md

 3. this image is used on docker-compose with a mongo instance for the server

 _(alot of behind the scenes magic is going on to have the correct permissions for linux development, your user needs to be in the docker group and you're set)_

-## Future improvements
-add STAGE env var and set entrypoint commands accordingly for dev, prod and staging

-for dev we need nuxt with watch

-for prod build

-etc.